 - Grapple Gun: While not employable in every situation, the grapple gun is Batman's primary means of conveyance.
 Compact and gas-powered, the grapple gun launches an edged and magnetic hook that allows Batman to pull himself to distant positions.

-- Batclaw: Differing in purpose than the grapple gun, the Batclaw is used to pull distant objects, enemies, towards Batman, and, in its upgraded state, can even pull down weak walls.
+- Batclaw: Differing in purpose from the grapple gun, the Batclaw is used to pull distant objects and enemies, towards Batman and, in its upgraded state, can even pull down weak walls.

-- Remote Control Batarang: RCB (Remote Control Batarang) can be used to knock out distant enemies or activate switches that may be obstructed by walls or other obstacles.
+- Remote Control Batarang (RCB): RCB can be used to knock out distant enemies or activate switches that may be obstructed by walls or other obstacles.